hanarubykim/shell/README.md

 All features should be working

-- Program allows for extra white spaces before and after commands

 ## Bugs

 - The pipes won’t work with “more” for specific commands (ex.
 Works for ls | more, but not ls -l | more)